 Not too far from Devil’s Hopyard is Gillette Castle State Park, which features hiking, picnicking, and of course, Gillette Castle.
 First occupied by actor William Gillette, the now historical site was purchased by the state of Connecticut in 1943.
 Today it has it’s own visitors center and museum and welcomes thousands of guests each year.
 Right now it is not yet open, but it’s still super cool to look at from the outside.

 Buttonwood Farm is not necessarily a park but it’s too pretty not to mention.
-Located in Griswold, this is a great summer spot for people from all over.
+Located in Griswold, this is a great Summer in Connecticut spot for people from all over.
 Here you can get some delicious ice cream and stroll through a field of sunflowers, perfect for a good photo-op.

 Honestly the last thing I want to do right now is go browse in a store but if you’re down go for it (as long as you’re wearing a mask of course).
 There are quite a few good options for shopping in Connecticut, and lucky for you they aren’t just malls.